On Mother’s Day, I just wanted to sleep in.

 On the bookmark, there was a print of his thumb.
 It said, “Thumbbody loves you.”

 Next, my oldest son, our preteen who has been stretching our patience lately with his “independence,” handed me a card.
 He wrote, “Mom, you almost always use a kind voice with me.
-You almost always never get mad at me.
-Mom, you are the person I look up to always.”
+You almost always never get mad at me.”

 Then my youngest, my four-year-old-daughter, proudly gave me her Mother’s Day gift, a huge piece of construction paper already worn and wrinkled from her handling.
 It was a portrait she made of me – constructed with everything but the kitchen sink, and possibly a whole bottle’s worth of glue.